korbexmachina/blog/content/posts/toolkit.md

 Kitty is the fastest terminal emulator I have ever used.
 I don't know how I ever lived without it.

-Bat is a really pretty way to dump the contents of a file into the terminal.
+Bat is a very pretty way to dump the contents of a file into the terminal.
 It is one of my favourite examples of "Rewrite it in Rust", since it builds on the functionality of cat, rather than just mirroring it.

 Starship is a great prompt, and is extremely customizable.
 My current config is very minimal though.

-I dont find myself using fzf a lot, but when I do, I am extremely grateful it's there.
+I don't find myself using fzf a lot, but when I do, I am extremely grateful it's there.

 Finally, let's take a look at the languages I'm using right now:

-- Go is an absolute pleasure to work with, and I think it strikes a good blance between development speed and runtime speed.
+- Go is an absolute pleasure to work with, and I think it strikes a good balance between development speed and runtime speed.
 I also appreciate how easy it is to target multiple operating systems, while still compiling to a native executable.
 - C really is a workhorse.
 I honestly enjoy working with it too, granted not quite as much as I enjoy Go.
 I really need to work on my Makefile skills though.
 - Python is a great programming language for writing small programs as quickly as possible.
 However, in my experience, packaging it for distribution is an absolute nightmare compared to compiled languages.
 This is the main reason I don't use it as often anymore.